Leaving Certificate (Ireland): Leaving Certificate

+Since 2012, a pass (minimum H6, originally D3) in higher level Mathematics is awarded 25 bonus points, making it possible to earn 125 points in this subject.
 Twenty-five bonus points are awarded for higher level Mathematics for H6 grades and above.
 For example, if an applicant receives an H6 grade, an additional 25 points will be added to the 46 points already awarded, i.e. higher level Mathematics now carries a score of 71 points.

-Since 2012, a pass (minimum H6, originally D3) in higher level Mathematics is awarded 25 bonus points, making it possible to earn 125 points in this subject.
-If a student scores an H2, instead of receiving 88 points as they would in other subjects, they receive 113.
 This also means that, provided they pass, the minimum number of points a student can receive is 71, which is 15 points greater than an O1 at Ordinary Level.

 Leaving Certificate Vocational Programme

 The Leaving Certificate Vocational Programme allows students to take link modules, which have their own grading scheme and associated CAO points.

 Predicted grades

 In 2020, the Leaving Certificate was cancelled, due to the COVID-19 pandemic.
 This marked the first official cancellation in its existence.
 Leaving Certificate students were then given the choice of having teachers predict their own students' grades, which would then be nationally standardised.
 If students were not happy with their predicted grades, however, they could appeal their results and choose to sit a traditional exam in November 2020.
 The results would not be available in time for the 2020 academic year.
 In 2021, for each subject, candidates were given a choice to sit the Leaving Certificate examinations, take an Accredited Grade or opt for the better of the two.
 The examinations were extended over a 15-day period, instead of the usual 13 day period.
 The Accredited Grades are based on school-estimated marks and a standardisation process.